paul-reese/spring-cloud-dataflow-demo/README.md

    ```

 ## Building
 Building all of the projects of **Spring Cloud Data Flow** will take some time, be sure to have a warm beverage handy and crank some tunes.
-If running locally, use Docker Deskop to watch the fun and munch on popocorn.
+If running locally, use Docker Deskop to watch the fun and munch on popocorn. **But**, if you want to skip all the tests just add option "-DskipTests" to the command in step 3 below.

 1. Clone the project
 ```